St James's: Culture

 Art galleries catering for a spectrum of tastes occupy premises in the area.
 The White Cube gallery, which represents Damien Hirst and Tracey Emin, opened in Duke Street before moving to Hoxton Square.
 In September 2006, it opened a second gallery at 25–26 Mason's Yard, off Duke Street, on a plot previously occupied by an electricity substation.
 The gallery is the first free-standing building to be built in the area for more than 30 years.

 Other notable modern and contemporary art dealers in the St James's area include Helly Nahmad Gallery, Paisnel Gallery, Bernard Jacobson Gallery, Thomas Dane, Whitford Fine Art and Panter & Hall.

 On the southernmost border of St James's is The Mall where The Institute of Contemporary Arts and the Mall Galleries are located.

 Clubland

 St James's is home to many of the best known gentlemen's clubs in London, and sometimes, though not as often as formerly, referred to as "Clubland".
 The clubs are organisations of English high society.
-A variety of groups congregate here, such as royals, military officers, motoring enthusiasts, and other groups.
+A variety of groups come together here, such as military officers, politicians, motoring enthusiasts, yachtsmen, and other groups.
 In 1990, the Carlton Club, traditional meeting place for members of the Conservative Party, was struck by an IRA bomb.